 Question answering (QA) is a yardstick for measuring machine understanding performance (Hermann et al., 2015).
-QA's popularity as an evaluation technique has led to several sub-categories: tasks can require a model to answer questions from either its background knowledge or from a short passage (e.g., SQuAD, Rajpurkar et al., 2016) or with information retrieval to allow the model to search for the answer in a large corpus (e.g., ARC, Clark et al., 2018).
-Answering can take the form of true/false classification (BoolQ, Clark et al., 2019), multiple-choice, span selection (SQuAD, Rajpurkar et al., 2016), or text generation (TriviaQA, Joshi et al., 2017).
+QA's popularity as an evaluation technique has led to several sub-categories: tasks can require a model to answer questions from either its background knowledge or from a short passage (e.g., SQuAD, Rajpurkar et al. (2016)) or with information retrieval to allow the model to search for the answer in a large corpus (e.g., ARC, Clark et al. (2018)).
+Answering can take the form of true/false classification (BoolQ, Clark et al. (2019)), multiplechoice, span selection (SQuAD, Rajpurkar et al. (2016)), or text generation (TriviaQA, Joshi et al. (2017)).

 Transformer architectures optimized for specific QA formulations have driven recent progress in question answering.
-For example, some models target IR-oriented QA (Guu et al., 2020) while others optimize their learning strategy to specific question types (e.g., by optimizing for expected answers to factoid questions, Roberts et al., 2020).
+For example, some models target IR-oriented QA (Guu et al., 2020) while others optimize their learning strategy to specific question types (e.g., by optimizing for expected answers to factoid questions, Roberts et al. (2020)).
 While specialization improves performance, it limits generalization.
 UnifiedQA (Khashabi et al., 2020) takes a step forward by generalizing the architecture and training over multiple data sets with different QA formulations.

-Most research assumes that the information necessary to answer questions is either included with the query (e.g., BoolQ, SQuAD 1.1) or that the information was already stored in language models during initial pre-training or a task-specific second pre-training.
-However, this assumption limits language models relying on massive corpora (Gao et al., 2020; Raffel et al., 2020) to learning oftrepeated facts (Petroni et al., 2019).
+Most research assumes that the information necessary to answer questions is either included with the query (e.g., BoolQ, SQuAD 1.1) or that the information was already stored in language models either during initial pre-training or during a task-specific second pre-training.
+However, this assumption is a limitation for language models relying on massive corpora (Raffel et al., 2020; Gao et al., 2020) to learn oft-repeated facts (Petroni et al., 2019).
 Valuable, domain-specific information seldom is repeated often enough to be captured by language models.
-An evaluation of domain-specific knowledge without access to a relevant text is even more challenging as simple strategies like identifying the answer by information retrieval are ineffective.
+An evaluation of domainspecific knowledge without access to a relevant text is even more challenging as simple strategies like identifying the answer by information retrieval are ineffective.
 Even reasoning tasks such as ARC (Clark et al., 2018) only target general scientific knowledge and offer large text corpora to aid QA systems.

-We propose Learning from Textbooks (LEFT), a new task to classify domain-specific statements drawn from a textbook's review questions as true or false using three evaluation configurations.
-The first configuration tests the ability to answer questions without any domain-specific material (e.g., applying a PTLM with no access to domain-specific knowledge).
-This setting is equivalent to a person taking the test before taking the class.
-In the second configuration, a model has access to the textbook's content and may encode the information in the textbook but may not access the textbook during the test; we call this closed book.
-The second configuration tests a model's ability to learn by reading.
-In the third configuration, which we call open book, models can access the textbook during the test.
+We propose Learning from Textbooks (LEFT), a new task where systems must classify domainspecific statements drawn from a textbook's review 081 questions as true or false.
+We define three test configurations for a model.
+The first tests models' ability to answer questions without any domainspecific material (e.g., applying a PTLM with no access to domain-specific knowledge).
+This setting is equivalent to a person taking the test before 087 taking the class.
+In the second configuration, a model has access the textbook's content and may encode the information in the textbook but may not access the textbook during the test; we call this closed book.
+The second setting tests a model's ability to learn by reading.
+In the third configuration, which we call open book, models can access 094 the textbook during the test.
 Thus, LEFT supports contrasting QA formulations and reading methods to explore the strengths and weaknesses of various QA approaches.
-The LEFT data and leaderboard are available at https:// leftleaderboard.isi.edu.